Quasi-fibered boundary pseudodifferential operators: Introduction

 If we consider the Hodge-deRham operator associated to a $\QAC$ metric, there are two types of model operators to consider at infinity.
 For a maximal boundary hypersurface (with respect to the partial order induced by the iterated fibration structure) the model operator essentially corresponds to the Hodge-deRham operator on the tangent cone at infinity of the $\QAC$ metric, which is a cone with cross-section a stratified space equipped with a wedge metric.
 We can therefore use the edge calculus of \cite{MazzeoEdge,AG} as well as the $\Qb$ calculus developed here to invert this model.
-For a non-maximal boundary hypersurface, the model to invert is the suspended version of a Hodge-deRham operator of a $\QAC$ metric $g_Z$ on a manifold $Z$ with lower depth.
-To invert it, we take a Fourier transform in the suspension parameters and obtain a family $\QAC$ operators parametrized by the dual $\xi$ of the suspension parameter.
+For a non-maximal boundary hypersurface, the model to invert is an operator of the form $\eth_{Z}+\eth_{V}$, where $\eth_{Z}$ is a Hodge-deRham operator of a $\QAC$ metric $g_Z$ on a manifold $Z$ of lower depth and $\eth_{V}$ is the Hodge-deRham operator of some Euclidean space $V$.
+To invert it, we take a Fourier transform in the Euclidean factor and obtain a family of $\QAC$ operators parametrized by the dual variable $\xi\in V^*$.
 The key difficulty in trying to invert this family is that when $\xi\ne 0$, it is invertible as a $\QAC$ operator, while it is not when $\xi=0$.
-However, when $(Z,g_Z)$ is in fact an $\AC$ manifold, this is exactly the setting considered in our companion paper \cite{KR0}, where a generalization of the works of Guillarmou-Hassell \cite{GH1,GH2} and Guillarmou-Sher \cite{GS} is obtained for the low energy limit of the resolvent of some Dirac operators associated to a $\AC$ metric and more generally a fibered boundary metric.
+However, when $(Z,g_Z)$ is in fact an $\AC$ manifold, this is exactly the setting considered in our companion paper \cite{KR0}, where a generalization of the works of Guillarmou-Hassell \cite{GH1,GH2} and Guillarmou-Sher \cite{GS} is obtained for the low energy limit of the resolvent of some Dirac operators associated to an $\AC$ metric and more generally a fibered boundary metric.
 Using this result, we can then invert the model at $\xi=0$ as a weighted $b$ operator and combine it with the $\AC$ inverses for $\xi\ne 0$.
-Thanks to detailed description of inverse Fourier transform of that inverse in \cite{KR0}, one can check relatively easily that this inverse fits nicely as a conormal distribution on the corresponding boundary face of the $\QAC$ double space.
+Thanks to the detailed description of inverse Fourier transform of that inverse in \cite{KR0}, one can check that this inverse fits nicely as a conormal distribution on the corresponding boundary face of the $\QAC$ double space.
 Doing so however, the inverse of the model operator creates an error term at another boundary hypersurface away from the diagonal.
 This forces us to invert a model at this boundary face as well.
 Fortunately, this model is again given by the Hodge-deRham operator of a cone with cross-section a stratified space with a wedge metric, so we can invert it in the same way that it was done for the model associated to a maximal boundary hypersurface.
+Thus, if we are with the Hodge-deRham operator of a $\QAC$ metric on a manifold with corners of depth 2, this completes the inversion of each model at infinity and produces a nice parametrix in the large $\QAC$ pseudodifferential calculus.
+Since \cite{KR0} also works for fibered boundary metrics, a nice parametrix can also be produced for $\QFB$ manifolds of depth $2$ following roughly the same strategy.